suniique/Leveraging-Crowdsourced-GPS-Data-for-Road-Extraction-from-Aerial-Imagery/README.md

 This dataset is published under [**CC BY-NC-SA**](https://creativecommons.org/licenses/by-nc-sa/4.0/) (Attribution-NonCommercial-ShareAlike) License .
 Please note that it can be **ONLY** used for academic or scientific purpose.

 ## Citation
-We kindly remind you that if finding the code or dataset is useful for your research, please cite our paper.
+We kindly remind you that if found the code or dataset is useful for your research, please cite our paper.
 ```
 Sun, Tao, Zonglin Di, Pengyu Che, Chun Liu, and Yin Wang.
 "Leveraging Crowdsourced GPS Data for Road Extraction From Aerial Imagery"